Logotipo

 Refunds to virtual cards work the same way as physical cards, but there’s an important caveat: the virtual card number must still be active to receive the refund.
 If you’ve deleted the virtual card, the refund might fail or get complicated.

-Most banks handle this by crediting refunds to your main account if the virtual card is inactive, but the process can take longer and sometimes requires customer service intervention.
-It’s not seamless like refunds to active cards.
+Most banks handle this by crediting refunds to the main account if the virtual card is inactive, but the process can take longer and sometimes requires customer service intervention.

-My current approach is to keep virtual cards active for at least 30-60 days after purchase, depending on the merchant’s return policy.
-For major purchases, I might keep the virtual card active for several months to ensure smooth returns if needed.
+The recommended approach is to keep virtual cards active for at least 30-60 days after purchase, depending on the merchant’s return policy.
+For major purchases, keeping the virtual card active for several months ensures smooth returns if needed.

 Some advanced virtual card systems handle this better.
 Capital One’s Eno service can route refunds to your main account even if the virtual card is deleted, and they’re good about notifying you when this happens.